Lemon Poppy Seed Muffins! Moist and bursting with bright citrus flavor, with a little added crunch from the poppy seeds. A delicious morning treat!

 Best Lemon Poppy Seed Muffins Recipe

-At this time of year, when the days are short and the weather is gloomy, I love nothing more than a bright, sunny citrus treat.
-Seasonal fruit can be scarce in the winter time, and lemons just make you feel so happy and warm.
-Some of my favorite lemon recipes include these Lemon Cupcakes, this Lemon Pound Cake, and of course this Homemade Lemon Curd.
+At this time of year, when the days are short, and the weather is gloomy, I love nothing more than a bright, sunny citrus treat.
+Seasonal fruit can be scarce in winter, and lemons make you feel so happy and warm!

 Easy Lemon Poppy Seed Muffins Recipe